MichaIng/DietPi-Docs/docs/software/cloud.md

     Any official Bitwarden client will work: <https://bitwarden.com/download/>

-    1. Select the settings gear at the top left of the window.
+    1. Select the settings cog at the top left of the window.
     2. Add `https://<your.IP>:8001` into the custom server field.
     3. Create a new account, which will be created on your own server only.